steffaru/udacity-coffee-shop-project/backend/README.md

 ### Setup Auth0  🧰🧰

-1. Create a new Auth0 Account 👩‍💻
+1. Create two new Auth0 Account 👩‍💻
 2. Select a unique tenant domain
 3. Create a new, single page web application
 4. Create a new API